 Loss of sense of time and space

 Decreased awareness of self and others

-Inability to accept more than one- or two-step commands simultaneously
+Inability to accept more than one- or two-step commands at the same time

 Perceptual or sensory deficits